bots-business/help/reset-passwors.md

 - Use a **password manager** for stronger security.

-Now you know how to reset or update your password easily—choose the method that works best for you!
+{% hint style="success" %}Now you know how to reset or update your password easily—choose the method that works best for you!{% endjint %}